toots/ocaml-global-root-debugging/README.md

   are the three skiplists the runtime files roots in.
 Each is walked along `forward[0]`, which chains every cell.
-- A cell is `{key, data, check}`. `key` is the root's address and `check` is `key ^ 0x5ADD1E5F`, written when the cell was inserted. `data` marks a cell retired during an iteration, and is not consulted here.
+- A cell is `{key, data, check}`. `key` is the root's address and `check` is `key ^ SKIPCELL_STAMP`, written when the cell was inserted.
+The stamp is a non-zero constant the runtime exports as `caml_skipcell_stamp`, read from the image so that no copy of it is kept here. `data` marks a cell retired during an iteration, and is not consulted here.
 - A cell is damaged when `check` no longer agrees with `key`.
-Since the obfuscation is its own inverse, the address the cell was inserted under comes back as `check ^ 0x5ADD1E5F`, which is what the rest of the report is built from.
+Storing the key outright would let a write that fills a region with one value pass, zeroing included; xoring means agreement needs `X == X ^ stamp`, which no value satisfies.
+Being its own inverse, it also gives the key back: the address the cell was inserted under is `check ^ stamp`, and the rest of the report is built from it.
 - `roots_origin` is a fourth skiplist, from a root's address to the return address of whoever registered it.
 It is looked up under the recovered address, the damaged one being filed nowhere.